GAMS-dev/TIMES_MIRO/README.md

 ![inputcube](static_times_miro/code_structure.png)

 # License<a name="license"></a>
 The MIRO demo app is licensed under the MIT license (see file LICENSE).
-Note that everything inside the TIMES_Demo as well as the TIMES-DK_COMETS submodules is licensed under GPL-3.
-See files `TIMES_Demo\LICENSE.txt` as well as `TIMES-DK_COMETS\LICENSE` for more information.
+Note that everything inside the times\_model, TIMES\_Demo as well as the TIMES-DK_COMETS submodules is licensed under GPL-3.
+See files `times_model\LICENSE.txt`, `TIMES_Demo\LICENSE.txt` as well as `TIMES-DK_COMETS\LICENSE` for more information.